leenahiq/leenahiq/README.md

 - 💬 Ask me anything about flexbox and media queries.
 - 📫 How to reach me:leeangel_huzy@icloud.com | [LinkedIn](https://www.linkedin.com/in/leenah-iqbal// "Leenah on LinkedIn")
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I can cook awsome food an take amazing selfies also love to post my work in linkedin
+- ⚡ Fun fact: I can cook awsome food an take amazing selfies also love to post my work on linkedin

 ### Languages and Tools